rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 the major IM systems in almost non-existent.
 It would be incredibly beneficial to provide interoperable best practices and solutions which IM vendors can incorporate into modern IM systems.
 Indeed, large customers and governments are already putting pressure on these IM vendors.
-The European Union's Digital Markets Act [DMA] is a recent motivating example.
+The European Union's Digital Markets Act Article 7 [@?DMA] is a recent motivator as well.

 Instant Messaging interoperability requirements have changed dramatically since the IETF last activity in the space.
 This document presents an outline of problems